 The Loire valley is another important source of Cremant, although unlike Burgundian sparkling wine the wines here bare little resemblance to Champagne.
 The wines are primarily based on Chenin Blanc, although a certain percentage of Chardonnay is allowed in the blends as well.
 At one time the wines were almost as famous as those of Champagne, and today several major Champagne Houses produce wines in the Loire, including Bollinger and Deutz.

-Today, several of the Loire’s key appellations are in the business of making fizz, including Anjou, Saumur, Touraine and Vouvray.
-In fact, Saumur remains the largest French sparkling wine appellation outside of Champagne and the best wines have a delightful zesty quality and aromatics of apple, fig and citrus.
-Most, but not all examples should be consumed within 12 month of bottling.
+Today, several of the Loire’s key appellations are in the business of making fizz, including Anjou, Saumur, Touraine, and Vouvray.
+In fact, Saumur remains the largest French sparkling wine appellation outside of Champagne and the best wines have a delightful zesty quality and aromatics of apple, fig, and citrus.
+Most, but not all examples should be consumed within 12 months of bottling.

 Limoux, which according to legend is the French region that gave birth to the production of sparkling wine, is today a strong contender for the best source of quality fizz outside of Champagne.
 The secret is the unique Limoux topography; the higher altitude of the vineyards and Atlantic influences on the micro-climate ensures that this special part of the Mediterranean is not too hot to produce high-quality sparkling wine.